 Close-up birds-foot trefoil, courtesy Ted CC-BY-SA2.0

 There are native groundcovers that naturally stay low.
 I have one in my front yard I’m planning to introduce to the back yard.
 It has small dark-green geranium-like scalloped leaves.
-It’s nice to look at, hugs the ground and absolutely no mowing required.
+It’s nice to look at, hugs the ground.
 Does anyone know the plant I’m referring to?

 All these groundcovers are soft enough to walk on with bare feet.

 If you have areas of grass that are never walked on, there are taller specimens that offer more variety, such as periwinkle, which we have under a grouping of cedars in a shady corner of the yard.
 For those of us with dogs the lower the plants the better.
 A nice bonus to natural groundcovers is that weeds tolerate pet urine much better than grass.
 Another bonus is that come summer’s peak temperatures when grass naturally goes dormant – and brown – weeds stay green.